-2.1 Going Concern
+2.1 GOING CONCERN

 On 11 March 2020, the World Health Organisation (WHO) declared the COVID-19 outbreak to be a global pandemic.
 The local authorities responded by introducing measures aimed at containing the spread of the virus and minimising fatalities.
 The Hospitality sector of the Group was constrained to close all the AX Group's hotels, restaurants and bars resulting in the loss of revenue for the months of April, May and the early part of June.
 These restrictions started to be eased in June.
 However, social distancing rules, certain travel restrictions and restrictions on capacity in retail establishments still applied.
-Some measures continued throughout the year and are still in place at the date of approval of these financial statements.
+Some measures continued throughout the year and are still in place at the time of writing.

 The Hospitality sector is the largest business sector within the AX Group and hence, the present and future impact of the COVID-19 situation has had and will continue to have a material impact on profitability and results.
-With the re-opening of the Malta International Airport in July 2020, a rise in hotel reservations was noted but this was still short of normal operating levels.
+With the re-opening of the Malta International Airport in July 2020, a rise in hotel reservations was noted but this is still short of normal operating levels.